 The work you do matters as you serve families, children and communities.
 Earning your special education certification demonstrates your dedication to the work you do and your future career.
 Undertaking this endeavor requires hard work but it will also reward you in the long term as you open the door to new opportunities and potentially increased income!

 SNU’s Special Education Boot Camp aims to serve you as you begin education for your certification.
 Our courses take place one night a week for 8 weeks so you can continue the work that matters to you while developing as a professional.
-Whether you want to take one boot camp course or fulfil continuing education requirements, all of your credit hours meet state requirements and can be applied to master’s study at SNU.
+Whether you want to take one boot camp course or fulfill continuing education requirements, all of your credit hours meet state requirements and can be applied to a master’s study at SNU.

 Completing the Special Education Boot Camp education requirements while working full time or raising a family has never been more possible.
 Here’s why adult students are thriving and reaching their goals at SNU:

 Becoming a non-traditional certified special education teacher is a rigorous process that requires challenging coursework, 120 hours of training, and 30 hours of field experience.
 Once your training is complete, you must apply for certification.
 You then have three years to pass all three certification exams.
 To learn more about the certification process, click here.

 SNU’s Special Education Boot Camp courses* are designed to challenge and inform special education professionals in a meaningful way.
 Throughout the coursework, you will learn new strategies to better serve your students, and develop methods to perform your best within your role.
 You may take courses to fulfill the initial boot camp requirement as well as continuing education courses.